 Cookie swaps are one of my favorite parts of the holiday season.
 What’s better than seeing friends and eating cookies at the same time?
 I’ve hosted a few cookie exchanges over the years, and hope the tradition continues.
-But this isn’t Martha Stewart’s cookie swap: my take on this classic event is light on rules, and heavy on flexibility.
+But this isn’t Martha Stewart’s cookie swap: mine is light on rules, and heavy on flexibility.

 Here are my tips for a fun holiday exchange with less stress… but lots of dessert.